irtazahashmi/pytspl/doc/tutorials/intro_to_filters.rst

 - Grid-based Filter Design
 - Chebyshev Filter Design

 This tutorial will introduce Chebyshev Filter Design.
-The tutorials to the other filters can be found under `notebooks/filters`.
-All the filters are under the ``pytspl.filters`` module.
+Tutorials for other filters can be found under `notebooks/filters`.
+All the filters are included in the ``pytspl.filters`` module.

-First, we load the chicago-sketch dataset as a simplicial complex.
+Load the chicago-sketch dataset as a simplicial complex.

 >>> from pytspl import load_dataset
 >>> sc, coordinates, flow = load_dataset("chicago-sketch")